What is an eTA (Electronic Travel Authorization)?

 If you are a dual citizen of Canada, you do not need an eTA, but you need to prove you are a Canadian citizen.
 The easiest way to prove your citizenship is to hold a Canadian passport.

 The process of applying for an eTA is relatively easy.
 You need to fill out an online form on the IRCC website and pay the processing fee.
 The current processing fee is $7.00 (Canadian funds) per applicant.
-You need to apply separately for every member of the family who intends to accompany you to Canada unless they are exempt from an eTA.
+You need to apply separately for every family member who intends to accompany you to Canada unless they are exempt from an eTA.
 If you get lucky, you will receive your eTA in a few minutes.
 Some people may receive an email from IRCC (Immigration, Refugees, and Citizenship Canada) requesting documents.
-These applications may take several days or even weeks to complete, so plan ahead.
-Also, keep in mind that IRCC keeps the right to refuse some eTA applications.
+These applications may take several days or even weeks to complete, so plan.
+Also, keep in mind that IRCC maintains the right to refuse some eTA applications.